Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Atrium-Segmentation/Readme.md

         - X_std = (X_n - min(X_n)) / (max(X_n) - min(X_n))

     - Use 16 patients as training data and the remaining 4 as validation data.

+- Dataset

+    - Task

+        - Create a list of all 2D slices and their corresponding masks.
+        - Extract and load slice and mask from the list.
+        - Data Augmentation: Augment slice and mask identically
+        - Return augmented slice and mask.

+    - Data Augmentation

+        - Scaling (0.85, 1.15)
+        - Rotation (-45, 45)
+        - Elastic Transformation